9 Can’t-Miss Things to Do in Anchorage, Alaska

 Book now: The Hotel Captain Cook

-There aren’t many tall buildings in Anchorage’s skyline.
+There aren’t many sky-scraping buildings in Anchorage’s skyline.
 That’s because a fault line runs through the downtown area.
-After the famous 1964 Good Friday earthquake (which lasted four minutes and had a magnitude of 9.2, making it the second most powerful earthquake ever recorded) leveled most of downtown, it was made law that no structure could be more than 22 stories tall for safety reasons.
+After the famous 1964 Good Friday earthquake (which lasted four minutes and had a magnitude of 9.2, making it the second most powerful earthquake ever recorded) leveled most of downtown, it was made law that no structure could be more than 22 stories for safety reasons.

-The Hotel Captain Cook is one of the few taller buildings in the city.
-The tallest of its three towers is 18 stories, and from its upper-level rooms and Crow’s Nest restaurant, the views of the mountains and sea are memorable.
+The Hotel Captain Cook is one of the few tall buildings in the city.
+The highest of its three towers is 18 stories, and from its upper-level rooms and Crow’s Nest restaurant, the views of the mountains and sea are memorable.
 Billed as the only luxury hotel in Anchorage, its 546 guest rooms have hosted nearly every celebrity and dignitary who has passed through Alaska, ranging from Sir Elton John to President Barack Obama.

 The Lakefront Anchorage